KirstieJane/OpenAdvice/README.md

 2. Collect stories of people who have moved from working in traditional closed workflow to working openly.

-3. Gather practical advice - what can a person can do when they can't follow best practices of openness?
+3. Gather practical advice - what can a person can do when they can't follow ideal practices of openness?

   For example: